Gas Fee Refunds

 Introduction

 Searchers and private transaction API users are automatically eligible to receive gas fee refunds.
-If Flashbots can include a bundle on chain for a lower price, you are eligible to receive a refund.
+If a bundle can be included on chain for a lower price, you are eligible to receive a refund.

 Gas fee refunds do not change how bundles are executed and searchers do not need to make any changes to be eligible for them.